 Helping you connect, trust, and feel at ease with others

-Creating the conditions for emotional regulation and healing
+Creating the foundation for emotional regulation and healing

-SSP speaks directly to your body’s safety system shifting your physiology from protective fight, flight, or freeze responses so your mind, body, and emotions can move toward rest & connection more easily.
+SSP speaks directly to your body’s safety system shifting your physiology from protective survival patterns so your mind, body, and emotions can move toward rest & connection more easily.

 Here's What The Evidence Shows: